 JAS-ANZ offers an accreditation scheme for the certification of forest based products chain of custody.
-This scheme encompasses the schemes operated by both the Programme for the Endorsement of Forest Certification (PEFC) and the Australian Forestry Standard Limited (AFSL) for traceability of forest based products.
+This scheme encompasses the schemes operated by both the Programme for the Endorsement of Forest Certification (PEFC) and the Responsible Wood for traceability of forest based products.

 The PEFC is an international non-profit, non-governmental organization dedicated to promoting sustainable forest management through independent third-party certification.
 PEFC's Chain of Custody certification scheme allows for the tracking of certified material from forest to final product to ensure that the wood, wood fibre or non-wood forest produce contained in the product or product line can be traced back to certified sustainably managed forests.

-Similarly, the AFSCoC is a systematic process to verify that certified wood or forest products originating from sustainably managed, certified forests are available to the end consumer.
+Similarly, the Responsible Wood Chain of Custody Certification Scheme is a systematic process to verify that certified wood or forest products originating from sustainably managed, certified forests are available to the end consumer.
 Verification is based on careful tracking of the wood and forest products through all the links of the supply chain from the forest to the markets in which the products carry the claim.